annabkr/annabkr/README.md

 ## Hi there 👋

 My name is Anna.
-I'm a software engineer with experience building full stack product features, as well as wrangling distributed systems in the developer tool space.
+I'm a software engineer in the developer tool space.
 I love to learn and I'm always on the hunt for my next project.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/44475953/121054657-6d111500-c771-11eb-8064-6ee96af7dacd.jpeg" width=200 align="left">